damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ### StartSSL Class 1 Limitations

-**StartSSL Class 1** certificates cover a lot of wonderful features, but have some [limitations][startssl-compare]:
+**StartSSL Class 1** certificates cover a lot of attractive features, but have some [limitations][startssl-compare]:

 - There is no support for [wildcard DNS record][wildcard], `*.example.com`
 - We are limited to issue certificates for up to 5 domains
 - We can't use commercial "sensitive" names for our domains or subdomains (e.g, "store", "buy", "shop", etc)
 - [Revocations carry a handling fee][startssl-revocation] of currently US$ 9.90.
-Though we may use a different sub domain in order to create additional certificates without the need to revoke a previously created certificate
+Though we may use a different subdomain in order to create additional certificates without the need to revoke a previously created certificate

 ### StartSSL **x** Let's Encrypt